TACC/containers_at_tacc/docs/containerize-your-code/interactive_build.rst

    /bin/bash       # shell to start inside container

-If this is your first time calling an Ubuntu 16.04 container on your laptop, then docker will first download the image.
+If this is your first time calling an Ubuntu 16.04 container on your laptop, then Docker will first download the image.
 The command prompt will change, signaling you are now 'inside' the container.

 **Update and Upgrade**